Your Must-See Sports Headlines for Today, August 16

 “Injuries are part of the game but when you are talking about a player who has now dealt with the two most feared injuries for NBA players — the Achilles and ACL — each basically knocking you out for an entire season, to deal with that over a 2 ½-, three-year span, it’s unheard of,” Kerr said.
 “So I don’t know.
 What a blow for him, for the Lakers.
 He’s going to have to process it all and start all over again.”

-Cousins was once one of the most feared players in the NBA for his dynamic and unique skillset for his size at 6-foot-11.
+Cousins was once one of the most feared players in the NBA for his dynamic and unique skillset for and 6-foot-11 size.
 Cousins is a four-time All-Star and has averaged a double-double for his career with 21.2 points and 10.9 rebounds.
 He also has some peripheral stats, collecting 3.2 assists, 1.4 steals and 1.2 blocks per game over his nine-year career.

 The Lakers only true center on the roster is JaVale McGee, but newly signed superstar Anthony Davis could also see time there if needed.